-Determining regions with ideal habitat that will benefit sharks and other fish and marine invertebrates.
+Protecting areas of ideal habitat that will benefit sharks and other fish and marine invertebrates.

-Developing partners and establish stakeholder support including fishermen to support protected areas
+Developing partners and establish stakeholder support including fishermen to support protected areas.

 Garnering support from California and Malaysian fisheries management to establish seasonal, size and regional protection for sharks.